CCBill/restful-api-guide/README.md

 You will have access until the access token expires or is revoked.
 The acquired token is a random string of data that does not hold any important piece of information or has value on its own.
 It works only as an authentication and authorization tool and grants access to an application.

-If the authorization token isn't authenticated correctly, you will either receive a 401 or 403 response code.
+If the authorization token isn't valid, you will receive a 401 or 403 response code.

 ### Endpoint URL